tdownie0/music-theor-ease/topics/Website_Setup/ch2.md

 ## Conclusion

-This should cover the breadth of the general uses of HTML with CSS.
+This should cover the breadth of the general implementations when using HTML with CSS.
 There are far too many properties in both to fully cover here.
-With CSS there are things such as properties that allow for animations, CSS variables, and managing and importing fonts and icons.
-Then with HTML, as mentioned before, there are unique challenge sets to make sure that a site is 100% covered for accessibility standards.
-We will get a better look at animations with the site we will be covering, and see more advanced considerations for layout structures.
+With CSS, there are properties that allow for animations, CSS variables, and managing and importing fonts and icons.
+Then with HTML, as mentioned before, there are unique challenge sets when making sure that a site is 100% covered for accessibility standards.
+We will get a better look at animations with the site we will be studying, as well as exposure to more advanced considerations for layout structures.